 And it gets worse.
 Every year Congress adds language to OSHA's budget bill prohibiting the agency from conducting any enforcement activity on farms that employ fewer than 10 people.
 In 1998, following the death of Rhode Island teenager who was killed in a tractor accident, Rhode Island Senators Jack Reed (D) and John Chafee (R) proposed a change to law that would permit OSHA inspectors to investigate fatal accidents and prepare a report on the causes of the accident.

-Unfortunately, accidents are going to happen where you mix people with heavy machines and large animals.”
+Unfortunately, accidents are going to happen where you mix people with heavy machines and large animals.”Hey, shit happens.

 And anyway, we don't need no stinkin' OSHA inspectors.
 A little common sense and the local sheriff will do:

 Little questions why the proposal is necessary when local authorities already conduct accident investigations.
 “No fatal accident is going to occur on a farm where the sheriff and the county coroner don’t look into it.
 Safety in agriculture is not complicated, and serious negligence will be clear to anyone with a little common sense.
 You don’t need someone from Washington to tell you to keep your loose clothing out of an auger or PTO shaft.”Damn straight.
 And you don't need someone from Washington to tell you not to fall off a building or get crushed in a trench collapse or get electrocuted by a live wire or get poisoned by chemicals either.

 Oh, incidentally, Bryan, they make shields for PTO shafts.
 They cost about $50.
 But I guess the local sheriff knew that already.